laravel/docs/validation.md

 <a name="rule-integer"></a>
 #### integer

-The field under validation must have an integer value.
+The field under validation must be an integer.

 <a name="rule-ip"></a>
 #### ip

-The field under validation must be formatted as an IP address.
+The field under validation must be an IP address.

 <a name="rule-max"></a>
 #### max:_value_